-To make black sesame paste, the unhulled sesame seeds are first toasted and then ground into a thick puree before being sweetened with honey.
+To make black sesame paste, unhulled sesame seeds are first toasted and later ground into a thick puree.
+Then, we add either honey to sweeten it or sesame oil to take it in the savory direction.

-You can find many popular Japanese sweets and pastries such as macarons, purin (Japanese pudding), chiffon cake, mochi, bread, ice cream flavored with black sesame.
+You can find many popular Japanese sweets and pastries such as macarons, purin (Japanese pudding), chiffon cake, mochi, bread, and black sesame ice cream.

-Black sesame paste (黒練りごま) is typically sold in a small jar at Japanese (or Chinese) grocery stores or on Amazon, but you can easily make it at home.
+Black sesame paste (kuro neri goma 黒練りごま) is typically sold in a small jar at Japanese (or Chinese) grocery stores or on Amazon, but you can easily make it at home.

 Once you make the paste, you can store it in the refrigerator for up to 1 month!